bciResearcher/CT-adaptTL/README.md

 # Cite:
 If used, please cite:

-Minmin Miao, Zhong Yang, Hong Zeng, Wenbin Zhang, Baoguo Xu, Wenjun Hu.
 "Explainable Cross-Task Adaptive Transfer Learning for Motor Imagery EEG Classification",submit to Journal of Neural Engineering, 2023.

 # Acknowledgment
 We thank Kaishuo Zhang et al and Schirrmeister et al for their wonderful works.